webaverse/metartc/README.md

 #### `'close' event`

-Emitted on the peer connection closing.
+Emitted on the `XRChannelConnection` closing.
 Do not use the connection after this event.

 ### `XRPeerConnection`